nijynot/typegit/README.md

 # typegit
 > A diary based on git.

-Every update is a git commit in a bare repo.
-Updates are executed with git plumbing commands.
+Every post is a bare git repo with an `index.md` file, and so every edit will be a git commit.
-Call `git clone`, `git push` or `git pull` from your CLI to sync your changes with the bare repo online.
+You can call `git clone`, `git push` or `git pull` to the bare repo, or commit changes through the online editor.

+See all diffs of a post by pressing "History".

 ![text](media/text.png)